About the Onkyo TX-RZ730

 - Speaker Level Outputs: By using the speaker-level outputs on the TX-RZ730, you can directly connect a secondary pair of speakers in another room of your home, allowing you to listen surround sound in your main room and play a different audio source in the other room.
 If you are only powering Zone 3 from the receiver (and Zone 2 is using line-level and an external amplifier), the receiver is limited to 7.1ch or 5.1.2ch in the main room.
 If you are powering both Zone 2 and Zone 3 from the Onkyo TX-RZ730, the receiver will be limited to 5.1ch surround in the main room.
 The volume of Zone 3 is controlled from the receiver.

 - Source Compatibility:

-- Compatible Sources: AM/FM tuner, Analog audio inputs, USB & Bluetooth Audio, Network (including DLNA, AirPlay, built-in music apps, & Chromecast Built-in) can be played back in Zone 3.
+- Compatible Sources: AM/FM tuner, Analog audio inputs, USB & Bluetooth Audio, Network (including DLNA, AirPlay and built-in music apps) can be played back in Zone 3.

 - Incompatible Sources: HDMI audio/video and analog video sources cannot be output to Zone 3.
-Optical/Coax digital audio inputs and DSD audio files cannot be played back in Zone 3.
+Optical/Coax digital audio inputs, Chromecast built-in, and DSD audio files cannot be played back in Zone 3.